pods-framework/pods/ui/js/blocks/src/commands/README.md

-# createBlockCollection
+# createCommand

-Dynamically creates a block collection.
+Dynamically creates a command.